-Two-Way Interactive Television Classes Student Contract
+Interactive Distance Learning Classes Student Contract

-Two-way interactive television provides a method for districts to provide low-incidence courses and advanced programming that normally might not be offered to students in this school.
-Because of the uniqueness of two-way interactive television, certain standards of performance and behavior must be maintained by students enrolling in these courses.
+Interactive distance learning classes provide a method for districts to provide low-incidence courses and advanced programming that normally might not be offered to students in this school.
+Because of the uniqueness of interactive distance learning, certain standards of performance and behavior must be maintained by students enrolling in these courses.
 This policy statement is intended to make both the student and parents aware of the standards expected of students enrolling in such courses.

-As a student taking a two-way interactive course, I am aware that:
+As a student taking an interactive distance learning course, I am aware that:

 - 1. Standards are expected of me, as a student and insubordination of any kind will not be tolerated.
 Insubordination has been defined as anything that interferes with teaching or learning in the classroom. - 2.
 Inappropriate language or gestures will not be tolerated. - 3.
 Because of the technology, anything I do in the classroom can be taped.
 The tape can be used for disciplinary purposes.
 It can also be previewed by others in making decisions. - 4.
 Certain classroom procedures must be followed: - a.
 Students must sit within camera view at all times. - b.
 Students must not mishandle the equipment in the classroom. - c.
 Students must follow all other rules as specified by the teacher. - 5.
 Receive site students will be expected to follow the send site policies on: - a.
 Grading - b.
-Absentee/Attendance Policy and make up work
+Absentee/Attendance Policy and make up work principal will send the letter to the parents.
+A copy of the letter will also be sent to the student's principal.